 🌟 Why You'll Love This Recipe

 - Encapsulates the flavours of Autumn.
 Baking with pumpkin during Autumn truly encapsulates the season, it's the perfect addition to sweet treats, not just savoury recipes.

 - Looks more complicated than it is to make.
 Seeing that swirled pattern will have others imagining that you spent ages creating your loaf.
 Little do they know this is (practically) a one-bowl recipe, and you don't need any fancy equipment!

 - The texture is super light and moist.
-The crumb is soft, light, and super moist from adding the pumpkin (and it lasts like this for a couple of days!)
+The crumb in the Chocolate Pumpkin Bread is soft, light, and super moist from adding the pumpkin (and it lasts like this for a couple of days!)